Time value of time: Create more time in the future by investing it now

 This brings us to the next point, which is about trade-off, or opportunity cost.
 To use a more human term, this is sacrifice.
 To preface, and I mention this often in my posts, I absolutely will never sacrifice health, due to difficult lessons learned.
 Everyone will have their own untouchable priorities.

-In terms of projects to pursue, I have quite a few options.
-For example, should I grow the blog, develop my video game, practice LeetCode, learn Golang, grow my Twitch channel (1-3pm EST every Saturday), or…?
+In terms of projects to pursue, I have many options.
+For example, should I grow the blog, develop my video game, practice LeetCode, learn Golang, grow my Twitch channel, or…?

 I generally use my prioritization method* to sift through these many ideas, with the aim of narrowing it down to high ROI items.
 For those that missed the free download, the ebook is also free with the newsletter, which notifies you when I write something new.
 But no pressure to get it from the above channels - I will also write a blog post version in the future.

-If the outcome from my prioritization exercise is that I will focus on: this blog, ML livestreams, and developing a video game, this means I will have to discard all the other ideas, for the time being.
+The outcome from my prioritization exercise is discovering what to focus on.
+For example, this blog, ML livestreams, and developing a video game.
+Once concluding the prioritization exercise, I will discard all the other ideas, for the time being.
 This is because I have a limited endowment of time to invest now.

 Optimization under constraints will always be a fact of life.
 Accepting responsibility for my own time investment choices and not comparing myself with others is key to my own happiness.
 For example, if one makes the choice to start a new family later than average, they might later wish they had started earlier, so they would have had more years to spend with said new family.